IBM/pixiedust-facebook-analysis/README.md

 It is important to note that this Code Pattern is meant to be used as a guided experiment, rather than an application with one set output.
 The standard Facebook Analytics export features text from posts, articles, and thumbnails, along with standard Facebook performance metrics such as likes, shares, and impressions.
 This unstructured content was then enriched with Watson APIs to extract keywords, entities, sentiment, and tone.

 After data is enriched with Watson APIs, there are several different types of ways to analyze it.
-The Data Science Experience (DSX) provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.
+The Watson Studio provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.

 This Code Pattern provides mock Facebook data, a notebook, and comes with several pre-built visualizations to jump start you with uncovering hidden insights.

 When the reader has completed this Code Pattern, they will understand how to:

- * Read external data in to a DSX Jupyter notebook via DSX Object Storage and pandas DataFrames.
+ * Read external data in to a Watson Studio Jupyter notebook via Watson Studio Object Storage and pandas DataFrames.
  * Use a Jupyter notebook and Watson APIs to enrich unstructured data using:
      * [Natural Language Understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html)
      * [Tone Analyzer](https://www.ibm.com/watson/developercloud/tone-analyzer.html)
      * [Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html)
- * Write data from a pandas DataFrame in a DSX Jupyter notebook out to a file in DSX Object Storage.
+ * Write data from a pandas DataFrame in a Watson Studio Jupyter notebook out to a file in Watson Studio Object Storage.
  * Visualize and explore the enriched data with [PixieDust](https://github.com/ibm-cds-labs/pixiedust).

 ![](doc/source/images/architecture.png)

 ## Flow
-1. A CSV file exported from Facebook Analytics is added to DSX Object Storage.
+1. A CSV file exported from Facebook Analytics is added to Watson Studio Object Storage.
 2. Generated code makes the file accessible as a pandas DataFrame.
 3. The data is enriched with Natural Language Understanding.
 4. The data is enriched with Tone Analyzer.